-Bishopslea Preparatory School from Zimbabwe will be bringing their U13A Hockey girls on tour to South Africa.
-They will depart Harare on the 29 April 2018 and spend 7 nights in KwaZulu-Natal playing a number of fixtures and sightseeing along the way.
-The team will play matches against Reddam House Umhlanga, Howick Preparatory School, St Mary's DSG, Winston Park Primary School and in a triangular tournament against Lynford School and Treverton College.
-Bishopslea will have the pleasure of visiting uShaka Marine World, the golden beaches of Durban, the Gateway Theatre of shopping, the Nelson Mandela Capture Sight, the Howick Falls and even an indoor trampoline park!
-The team will also have 2 training sessions with specialised hockey coaches in Durban.
-Bishopslea Preparatory School will depart Durban on the 06 May 2018 back to Harare, Zimbabwe.
+Bishopslea Preparatory School from Zimbabwe brought their U13A Hockey girls on tour to South Africa.
+They departed Harare on the 29 April 2018 and spent 7 nights in KwaZulu-Natal playing a number of fixtures and enjoying sightseeing along the way.
+The team played matches against Reddam House Umhlanga, Howick Preparatory School, St Mary's DSG, Winston Park Primary School and in a triangular tournament against Lynford School and Treverton College.
+Bishopslea had the pleasure of visiting uShaka Marine World, the golden beaches of Durban, the Gateway Theatre of shopping, the Nelson Mandela Capture Site, the Howick Falls and even an indoor trampoline park!
+The team also had 2 training sessions with specialised hockey coaches in Durban.
+Bishopslea Preparatory School departed Durban on the 06 May 2018 back to Harare, Zimbabwe.

 Cornwall Hill College from Pretoria travelled to Cape Town on their annual Netball Tour with their U13A team.
 They departed O.R.
 Tambo International Airport on the 11 April 2018 with 9 girls and 3 accompanying staff members.
 They had a very busy schedule in place and played back to back matches as well as participate in a training session held by a current Protea's Player!
 Their fixtures were arranged against top schools in the Western Cape and they played a total of 4 matches.
 The team enjoyed all the amazing sightseeing Cape Town has to offer and visited Table Mountain, Robben Island, the Two Oceans Aquarium, enjoyed a trip to Boulders Beach and of course some beach time and shopping!
 The team returned to Pretoria on the 15 April 2018.